The School of Physics is part of the Faculty of Science. Units of study in this major are available at mainstream and

 Completion of one unit of study in each semester provides a solid foundation for further studies in physics in higher years.
 Units are available at levels – mainstream, advanced and special studies program.

 Either of the first mainstream/advanced semester units PHYS2011/2911, together with either of the second semester units PHYS2012/2912 is sufficient to qualify for admission to senior physics.
 If you are intending to major in physics, we strongly recommend you take PHYS2013/2913 as well.

 Senior units of study are a combination of lecture modules with lab or a special project.
-Core lecture modules are electromagnetism and quantum mechanics and statistic mechanics.
-Electives include nanoscience, plasma physics, condensed matter physics, astrophysics, optics and high energy physics.
+Core lecture modules are electromagnetism and statistic mechanics.
+Electives include plasma physics, condensed matter physics, astrophysics, optics, high energy physics and computational physics.

 First year planning for a Physics major